danorel/Checkers/README.md

 # Chekers-Olivyeshka
-Server for Checkers contest as an exam for Fundamentals of AI course at NaUKMA
+AI program meant for checkers contest as an exam for Fundamentals of AI course at NaUKMA

 ## What were the responsibilities:
 1. Creating a board game_drawing.py, connecting to the bot_production.py server, testing bot_test.py - Perch O.